 Maintaining a Central Repository

 As part of the peacetime routine, the PSIRT should create and maintain a central repository of all products and software.
-A given product or asset may comprise dozens of components from a number of different suppliers, with each supplier developing the underlying software on various platforms and hardware architectures.
+Without contextualized insight of the full supply chain, a given product or asset may comprise dozens of components from a number of different suppliers, with each supplier developing the underlying software on various platforms and hardware architectures.
 Hence, listing all software components, versions, and configurations is no small task.

 The PSIRT needs to upload the resulting software inventory or SBOM (software bill of materials) to the central repository and keep it up-to-date with every new product version or update.
 You can then manage this data using a dedicated asset management tool (see the Technology section below), ensuring the team has continuous real-time access to security data for all your latest product versions, as well as their distribution to customers.